huangy22/data_blog_content/2018/Academic_Citation_Network/Academic_Paper_Citation_Network_PartI.md

 <!-- more -->

 ## Tasks
-After discussing this idea with my research colleges and friends (since they will be the targeted users of my product), I set three main goals for my project:
+After discussing this idea with my research colleagues and friends (since they will be the targeted users of my product), I set three main goals for my project:

 1. Understand the landscape of the research field by looking at the citation relationship between research papers, understand how do they divide into different subfields, how subfields are interacting with each other;
 2. For each field of interest, identify the most important papers and authors;
 3. A more advanced functionality would be to recommend important articles or newly published articles in a user’s field according to user’s research history and interest.

 I am going to write a series of blog posts talking about the steps I took from start to finish in this project.
 In this first post, I will be focusing on the first task, and describe how I used hierarchical clustering algorithms to identify the community structure in academic citation networks.
-In the next post, I will talk about the interactive website I built for users (researchers and anyone who is interested in physics research!) to explore the landscape of physics research and identify the most influential reseach papers and researchers in the field of their interest.
+In the next post, I will talk about the interactive website I built for users (researchers and anyone who is interested in physics research!) to explore the landscape of physics research and identify the most influential research papers and researchers in the field of their interest.
 (The third task, to recommend articles for users, is still an ongoing process and hopefully I can turn it into something that can put into production someday!)

 ## Data Collection
-To gather the data for physics articles and build their citation network, I made a request on the [American Physical Society](https://journals.aps.org/datasets) website who was kind enough to provide me all data about over 450,000 articles from all the APS journals (Phys.
+To gather the data for physics articles and build their citation network, I made a request to [American Physical Society](https://journals.aps.org/datasets) who was kind enough to provide me all the data about over 450,000 articles from all the APS journals (Phys.
 Rev. Lett., Phys.
 Rev. X, Rev. of Mod.
 Phys., to name a few) dating from 1893 to 2015.

 The dataset includes two parts: